smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ## Introduction

 This feature will enable SDL adopters to provide exclusive apps to their users depending on vehicle type.
 The proposal describes a way to share vehicle type information before sending the Register App Interface request.
-This proposal is not applicable to Android Apps registered using AOA.

 ## Motivation